 |Application form new connetion||43 kB||20 Apr 2018|

-You will conclude a Connection agreement with us before the connection point is brought into use.
+You will conclude a Grid Connection Agreement with us before the connection is brought into use.
 This contains all the necessary technical arrangements for the gas supply (quantity, pressure, quality).

 |GTS Functional Requirements Fiscal Metering||447 kB||20 Apr 2015|

 Green gas certificates were created to promote trading in green gas.
 Green gas certificates make it possible to separate the physical green gas product from its use.
 It offers consumers the opportunity to ‘green’ their activities by purchasing green gas without being physically connected to a green gas producer.